lookit/lookit-docs/docs/source/community-study-approval-process.rst

 strongly encouraged to polish their studies as much as possible before submitting - please don't use us as a proofreading service!

-.. admonition:: Outcomes of Lookit review
+.. admonition:: Outcomes of CHS review

-   In general, although we technically reserve the right not to host work at our discretion, the outcomes of the Lookit admin review process are "accept" and "revise and resubmit."
+   In general, although we technically reserve the right not to host work at our discretion, the outcomes of the CHS admin review process are "accept" and "revise and resubmit."
 We'll work with you to get your study ready to go.

-   In rare cases, a study may be fine to run on Lookit, but in the judgment of Lookit admin staff, not a good idea to advertise publicly via Lookit.
+   In rare cases, a study may be fine to run on CHS, but in the judgment of CHS admin staff, not a good idea to advertise publicly via CHS.
 (E.g., a study that is ethically designed, but stands an unusual chance of putting parents off coming back for other studies.)
 In this case a "partial approval" - to collect data, but not make discoverable - may be the final outcome.
 We